Marktc1993/Future-of-Computing/README.md

 hardware specifically designed for software needs and these are also very efficient.
 A good example of implemented ASIC chips is Google, who uses their own proprietary TPUs chips which are a form of ASIC for their own in-house deep learning operations.
 Also, Amazon and Microsoft are investing in their own chips FPGA chips.
 We occupy a shift in the computing landscape deliberation is necessary to make chips that can serve the wide usage that is being asked of them.

-Moreover, Data centers may need to be more efficient in their operations, as it stands they use far too much energy.
-It would be vital to see data centers incentivized to use alternative energy.